gsantam/convex-signed-networks/README.md

 inference methods, such as max prod belief propagation or junction tree, you need to install the libDAI library (also included here)

-The directory europeanCongressData/ (~500 Mb) contains the votings of the EU parlament, including 300 votings events from the actual term, from May 2014 to June 2015, obtained from http://www.votewatch.eu/
+The directory europeanCongressData/ with the entire data (~500 Mb) can be found [here](https://zenodo.org/record/345950#.XBgqqhNKhQI) and contains the votings of the EU parlament, including 300 votings events from the actual term, from May 2014 to June 2015, obtained from http://www.votewatch.eu/